davidromm11/webportfolio/_posts/2025-08-13-building-my-first-site.md

 description: 'My journey learning HTML and CSS to build this website from scratch, including the challenges and lessons learned along the way.'
 ---

-Hey there, welcome to my new website.
-As I begin my career, I plan on using this space to share projects, achievements, roadblocks, and thoughts.
-I'm not entirely sure what direction it will take, but that's part of the fun.
+As I begin my career in IT, I plan on using this space to share projects, achievements, and thoughts.
 I decided to code this site from scratch without any previous HTML or CSS experience.
-It was a fun way to learn the basics of two new languages, while building a platform to document and track my growth as I learn new things.
-In my first post (which you have found yourself reading), I'll walk you through the process of building the website and what I hope to do next.
-Thanks for checking it out!
+It was a fun way to learn the basics of two new languages, while building a platform to document and track my growth as I learn.
+In my first post (which you have found yourself reading), I'll walk through the process of building the website and what I hope to do next.

 I recently spoke with a software developer who's been generous with advice, and also has a personal blog site.
 During our call, he encouraged me to start my own, so I got to work.
 Since I didn't know where to start, having no prior experience, I prompted AI for a logical roadmap from start (now) to finish (having a functional cloud hosted website).